Joseph Kobla Wemakor: Climate change advocacy

 In October 2019, he was part of 19 journalists who were selected from all over Africa to receive skills training and knowledge about climate change in Addis Ababa, Ethiopia.
 The training program was organized by the Climate and Development Knowledge Network (CDKN) in collaboration with the Inter-Governmental Panel on Climate Change (IPCC) and the Future Climate for Africa (FCFA).

 Human rights promotion

 In July 2022 Human Rights Reporters Ghana investigated and exposed an abuse issue in Ampaame in the Ashanti Region of Ghana.
-A seven year old girl was beaten, tied up and starved, for stealing a biscuit according to witness accounts.
+A seven-year-old girl was beaten, tied up and starved, for stealing a biscuit according to witness accounts.
 Their publicity of the situation got public attention, which resulted in the intervention by authorities to rescue the girl.

+In 2024, Joseph Kobla Wemakor was invited by the United Nations Special Rapporteur to participate in the Pan Africa Human Rights and Social Justice Conference held in South Africa.
+The conference focused on addressing critical human rights and social justice issues across the continent, showcasing Wemakor's dedication to advocating for justice and equality.

+Earlier that year, he was selected to join the "Fortifying the Truth" Cohort, an initiative by WITNESS, a global human rights organization.
+This program equips participants with skills in digital verification and video-based advocacy to counter misinformation and document human rights violations effectively.
+Wemakor's involvement in these international initiatives highlights his contributions to advancing human rights both in Ghana and globally.